nickstanley574/Continuous-Delivery-Pipeline-Demo/README.md

         - If the Dependency Base Image is build Hourly Application builds

     - I personally would only start to explore this if `--no-cache` prod builds take over 10minutes and all other avenues have been explored.

-I created a code project that containers a very simple webapp, which is not the core of the project.
-The core part of the project is the cicd process around the app to demonstrate a cicd process the containers unit test, selenium tests and security/compliance checks.
-Can you give me 5 options for what I should call this github repo project?